aws/aws-cli/awscli/examples/iam/list-virtual-mfa-devices.rst

 For more information, see `Using a Virtual MFA Device with AWS`_ in the *Using IAM* guide.

-.. _Using a Virtual MFA Device with AWS: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_VirtualMFA.html
+.. _`Using a Virtual MFA Device with AWS`: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_VirtualMFA.html